 The charity's reserves continue to be invested in the CAFCash Gold Account, keeping sufficient funds in the current account for immediate requirements.
-The charity continues to benefit from the increased investment income that this brings.
+The reduction in the Bank of England base rate during the course of the year to 0.5% has adversely affected investment income, which has decreased from over £400 per quarter to approximately £25 per quarter.